Royal Vista

 No analysis available

-I looked for references to a hotel pool, hotel rental program, or hotel-managed operations and found none.
-Since there is no evidence that STR is allowed, this must also be false.
+I searched for hotel rental pool, hotel-managed, or branded rental-program language and found nothing.
+Since there is no evidence that STR is allowed in the first place, this must remain false.

 No analysis available